Should Christians keep it? What are some of the reasons why?

 Related to the reading of the law, an article of related interest may be The Feast of Tabernacles: A Time to Learn the Law.

-Christians who observe this festival sometimes point to the following in Zechariah to show that this festival will be observed in the future (hence, they feel this is evidence that it has not been done away with):
+Christians who observe this festival sometimes point to the following in Zechariah, which they believe provides evidence that it has not been done away with:

 16 And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the Lord of hosts, and to keep the Feast of Tabernacles.
 17 And it shall be that whichever of the families of the earth do not come up to Jerusalem to worship the King, the Lord of hosts, on them there will be no rain.
 18 If the family of Egypt will not come up and enter in, they shall have no rain; they shall receive the plague with which the Lord strikes the nations who do not come up to keep the Feast of Tabernacles.
 19 This shall be the punishment of Egypt and the punishment of all the nations that do not come up to keep the Feast of Tabernacles.
 (Zechariah 14:16-19)

-So, since it is clear that the Feast of Tabernacles is to be kept in the future, hence this is another reason why Christians should be keeping it now (f0r more about Egypt, please check out the article Egypt in Prophecy).
+Since it is clear that the Feast of Tabernacles is to be kept in the future, this is another reason why Christians should be keeping it now (f0r more about Egypt, please check out the article Egypt in Prophecy).

 The Feast of Tabernacles is to be kept every year (Zechariah 14:16; Deuteronomy 16:16).

-Where is it to be kept?
-The Bible teaches "in the place which He chooses"?
 Since God does not physically speak the physical locations for every year, the responsibility for this falls on His ministry (cf. Leviticus 23:1,4,37).
 In modern times, generally this will be near the area where enough Christians live or can travel too.
-Here is a link to Feast of Tabernacles' Sites for 2013 from the Continuing Church of God.
+Here is a link to Feast of Tabernacles' Sites for 2015 from the Continuing Church of God.

 The New Testament Examples